-Our May 2020 trip to Spain/Portugal was cancelled due to the world’s most obvious meanie, that is COVID.
-Like most everybody, my husband and I spent the rest of the year hanging out at home with the dog.
+Our May 2020 trip to Spain/Portugal was canceled due to the world’s most apparent meanie, which is COVID.
+Like almost everybody, my husband and I spent the rest of the year hanging out at home with the dog.
 We were fortunate enough to get fully vaccinated relatively early in 2021 and were eager to get out of dodge.
-Spain did not seem like the best choice for us just yet – maybe next year.
-So, we made the logical choice any Sommelier would make and went to Texas.
+Spain did not seem like the best choice for us yet – maybe next year.
+So we made the logical choice any Sommelier would make and went to Texas.
 Sounds strange, I know.
-Being a Sommelier I read about wine from all over the globe all-of-the time and, have some knowledge of the soils in Texas Hill Country mimicking those of Rioja, Spain where the world’s best Tempranillo grows.
-Texas Hill Country is home to over 100 wineries and vineyards with Fredericksburg being the epicenter of it all.
-There are over 400 wineries in the state of Texas making it the fifth largest wine producing state in the nation.
-Fredericksburg it was — coupled with a few days in San Antonio and Austin, to round it all out.
+Being a Sommelier, I read about wine from all over the globe all-of-the time and have some knowledge of the soils in the Texas Hill Country mimicking those of Rioja, Spain, where the world’s best Tempranillo grows.
+The Texas Hill Country is home to over 100 wineries and vineyards, with Fredericksburg being the epicenter of it all.
+There are over 400 wineries in Texas, making it the fifth largest wine-producing state in the nation.
+Fredericksburg it was — coupled with a few days in San Antonio and Austin to round it all out.

 We flew into Austin but drove to Fredericksburg for the first leg of our trip.
 First, we checked in at the Creek Street Cottage, one of the Gastehaus Schmidt Lodging Services accommodations, 2 blocks from Main Street.
-It was a lovely cottage with a front porch, a screened in patio off the bedroom and, a shower.
-I am shrugging as to why I need to mention this but, trust me if you are shower people, and not bathtub people, be sure to look for that amenity.
-I did my research on wineries since I knew we had limited time; I picked 3 vineyards and, 2 tasting rooms on Main Street to visit.
-Our vineyard visits were scheduled for the second day so, we dropped our bags and walked the town in search of food and drink.
+It was a lovely cottage with a front porch, a screened-in patio off the bedroom, and a shower.
+I am shrugging as to why I need to mention this but trust me, if you are shower people and not bathtub people, be sure to look for that amenity.
+I researched wineries since I knew we had limited time; I picked 3 vineyards and 2 tasting rooms on Main Street to visit.
+Our vineyard visits were scheduled for the second day, so we dropped our bags and walked the town searching for food and drink.

-Due to COVID I recommend making reservations for dining and tastings as most establishments were quite strict about that.
+Due to COVID, I recommend making reservations for dining and tastings as most establishments were strict about that.
 However, while strolling, we almost instantly walked past one of the tasting rooms on my list, Pontotoc Vineyard.
-Owners, Carl and Frances, along with their young children, were doing everything from greeting to serving to clearing tables.
+Owners Carl, Frances, and their young children were doing everything from greeting to serving to clearing tables.
 It was an impressive and admirable operation.
-Carl, a Judge Advocate General in his prior life, personally walked us through the history of Pontotoc and their wines.
-He explained how his wines are 100% estate and, that the vineyard soils were made of red sand and pink granite making it a natural spot to grow Tempranillo.
+Carl, a Judge Advocate General in his previous life, personally walked us through the history of Pontotoc and their wine.
+He explained how his wines are 100% estate and that the vineyard soils were made of red sand and pink granite, making it a natural spot to grow Tempranillo.
 We tasted the 2019 Estate Tempranillo and the 2019 Iron Smoothing Mountain, containing 75% Tempranillo and 25% Graciano on the quaint rustic patio.
-We enjoyed them with a picnic basket of fresh homemade bread and brownies, made by Frances herself, who is a phenomenal Pastry Chef.
+We enjoyed them with a picnic basket of fresh homemade bread and brownies made by Frances herself, who is a phenomenal Pastry Chef.
 A beautiful start to our vacation.

-Next up was Pedernales Cellars which was about 7 miles south in the city of Stonewall.
-Here we could order a glass from the tasting bar and sit out on the grass to relax with our vino.
+Next up was Pedernales Cellars, which was about 7 miles south in the city of Stonewall.
+Here we could order a glass from the tasting bar and sit on the grass to relax with our vino.
 Tastings were for wine club members only, so we ordered a glass of the Texas High Plains Tempranillo and made our way to the giant green lawn.
-Although my palate did not pick up the Spanish influence in my glass, the views of hill country were beautiful.
-It was also quite lovely to see families, couples and, girlfriends scattered about the lawn enjoying the day with their wine and coolers of food brought in.
+Although my palate did not pick up the Spanish influence in my glass, hill country views were beautiful.
+It was also lovely to see families, couples, and girlfriends scattered about the lawn enjoying the day with their wine and coolers of food brought in.

-Lastly, we visited Messina Hof, it was quite busy but they allowed us to taste and sit outside.
-We chose the 2019 Private Reserve Pinot Noir and the 2018 Sangrantino Reserva, both were dry with intense minerality and, made in an old-world style.
+Lastly, we visited Messina Hof, it was quite busy, but they allowed us to taste and sit outside.
+We chose the 2019 Private Reserve Pinot Noir and the 2018 Sagrantino Reserva; both were dry with intense minerality and made in an old-world style.
 I highly recommend trying these lovely wines.

 Our final full day in Fredericksburg started with breakfast at Squeeze In/Heavenly Pizza & Wings.
-I had a biscuit and gravy with bacon and my husband got the Food Network Star, the Racy Tracy Omelette with mushrooms, bacon, Monterey jack cheese topped with avocado.
-We finished eating and headed out to a gorgeous hike to the summit at the Enchanted Rock National Park.
-The drive up to the rock was an integral part of the morning as it really captured why this area is called Texas Hill Country.
+I had a biscuit and gravy with bacon, and my husband got the Food Network Star, the Racy Tracy Omelette with mushrooms, bacon, and Monterey jack cheese topped with avocado.
+We finished eating and headed out on a gorgeous hike to the summit at the Enchanted Rock National Park.
+The drive up to the rock was integral to the morning as it captured why this area is called the Texas Hill Country.
 After taking in the scenery, we headed back to town to try a few final spots before our 4:30pm dinner reservation at Otto’s.
-By the way, do not try walking into Otto’s without a reservation.
-It must be made online and, you must prepay to reserve your spot.
-But I digress, we made a quick stop in the Chocolat shop to pick up a few treats for after dinner.
-The local shop makes their chocolates on site and, you can watch them in action while you drool.
-We chose a few dark chocolate cashew clusters, a few pieces of German Chocolate Silk Fudge and Dark Chocolate Fudge.
+By the way, do not try walking into Otto’s without reservation.
+It must be made online and prepay to reserve your spot.
+But I digress; we quickly stopped in the Chocolat shop to pick up a few treats after dinner.
+The local shop makes their chocolates on-site, and you can watch them in action while you drool.
+We chose a few dark chocolate cashew clusters, a few pieces of German Chocolate Silk Fudge, and Dark Chocolate Fudge.

-The last winery on my list of musts was Becker Vineyards so we popped in their tasting room on Main Street.
+The last winery on my list of musts was Becker Vineyards, so we popped into their tasting room on Main Street.
 We got a glass of the Prairie Rotie blend of Merlot, Mourvedre, Carignan & Barbera.
 They have a lovely patio overlooking the strip and a sizable inside area for social distancing.
-We had a bit more time before dinner and The Elk Store Winery & Distillery came highly recommended by the locals so, we made a stop for a cheese plate a glass of Cotes du Rhone Red.
-This is an interesting place with multiple areas set up for drinking and eating inside and out back on their patio.
+We had a bit more time before dinner, and The Elk Store Winery & Distillery came highly recommended by the locals, so we stopped for a cheese plate and a glass of Cotes du Rhone Red.
+This is an interesting place with multiple areas for drinking and eating inside and out on their patio.

-We were finally off to dine at the infamous Otto’s German Bistro which, is tucked behind Main on Austin Street and is a dinner icon in Fredericksburg.
-We ordered the EIEIO (yes, just like it sounds in Old MacDonald) Pinot Noir from Willamette Valley, Oregon to start with our Flammkuchen appetizer, a crème fraiche, spanish chorizo sugo with arugula, picked red peppers and blue cheese crumbles.
-We wanted to fully embrace the German culture of the place so, for dinner I ordered the Duck Schnitzel, which is breaded duck, kasespatzle, rotkohl, blueberry syrah aigre-doux, and picked peppers.
-My husband ordered the Wurst Platte, which is smoked paprika gruyere sausage, german potato salad, senfgurken, house made sauerkraut with house made spicy mustard.
+We were finally off to dine at the infamous Otto’s German Bistro, which is tucked behind Main on Austin Street and is a dinner icon in Fredericksburg.
+We ordered the EIEIO (yes, just like it sounds in Old MacDonald) Pinot Noir from Willamette Valley, Oregon, to start with our Flammkuchen appetizer, a crème Fraiche, Spanish chorizo Sugo with arugula, pickled red peppers, and blue cheese crumbles.
+We wanted to fully embrace the German culture of the place, so, for dinner, I ordered the Duck Schnitzel, which is a breaded duck, kasespatzle, rotkohl, blueberry syrah aigre-doux, and pickled peppers.
+My husband ordered the Wurst Platte, smoked paprika gruyere sausage, german potato salad, senfgurken, and house-made sauerkraut with house-made spicy mustard.
 Both were authentic and delicious.
-A must stop for Fredericksburg – reservations please!
+A must-stop for Fredericksburg – reservations, please!

-In the morning we had breakfast again at The German Bakery, I continued to stick with the German theme and ordered the Holstein Schnitzel, which is breaded veal topped with 2 eggs (sunny side up), served with pan fries and wheat toast.
+In the morning, we had breakfast again at The German Bakery; I continued to stick with the German theme and ordered the Holstein Schnitzel, which is breaded veal topped with 2 eggs (sunny side up), served with pan fries and wheat toast.
 My husband stuck with the trusty Ultimate Omelette.
 We tipped our hats to the town of Fredericksburg and headed to San Antonio to spend the next few nights at the Hilton Palacio del Rio, on the Riverwalk.
-But, not without a quick pit stop to see the ‘you’ll know it when you get there’ Luckenbach, Texas.
-It was morning so nothing was happening but, if you are a country fan its worth seeing.
-Even if you just to pop your head in to check out an empty venue.
+But not without a quick pit stop to see you’ll know it when you get there” Luckenbach, Texas.
+It was morning, so nothing was happening, but it’s worth seeing if you are a country fan.
+Even if you just want to pop your head in to check out an empty venue.

-We arrived in Austin with high hopes of old country and blues music but, unfortunately the city caters to the college kids and a much trendier style of music now.
-It is also more of a beer and cocktails kind of town; if you order wine on 6th street or Rainey street it is most likely canned wine.
-We struggled to find wine at all as many places do not even serve it.
-We did however, find a quaint little establishment called Caroline’s on Congress which was a great place to enjoy a bottle of wine and regroup.
-There was not a Texas wine on the menu so, I went for the beautiful familiar Au Bon Climat Pinot Noir from Santa Barbara, CA.
+We arrived in Austin with high hopes of old country and blues music, but, unfortunately, the city caters to the college kids and a much trendier style of music now.
+It is also more of a beer and cocktails kind of town; if you order wine on 6th street or Rainey street, it is most likely canned wine.
+We struggled to find any wine as many places do not serve it.
+We did, however, find a quaint little establishment called Caroline’s on Congress, which was a great place to enjoy a bottle of wine and regroup.
+There was no Texas wine on the menu, so I went for the beautiful familiar Au Bon Climat Pinot Noir from Santa Barbara, CA.

-Our final day in Austin, we stumbled upon a must-go-to spot called Moonshine Comfort & Cocktails on W. Parmer Ln.
-I had a glass of McPherson Cellars Sangiovese, made from grapes from Lubbock, Texas which was delightful.
-I felt validated in my developing opinion that Texas is making very, nice Italian wine.
-Moving on to food — we split the Street Corn Queso, I got the Blackened Catfish with baked macaroni and, my husband got the Backyard Chicken Sandwich.
+On our final day in Austin, we stumbled upon a must-go-to spot called Moonshine Comfort & Cocktails on W. Parmer Ln.
+I had a delightful glass of McPherson Cellars Sangiovese, made from grapes from Lubbock, Texas.
+I felt validated in my developing opinion that Texas is making very nice Italian wine.
+Moving on to food — we split the Street Corn Queso, I got the Blackened Catfish with baked macaroni, and my husband got the Backyard Chicken Sandwich.
 Everything was spectacular.
 If this place had country music and more seating on the patios, we would have planted ourselves there for the rest of the day.
-Unfortunately, due to COVID they were not yet functioning at full capacity.
+Unfortunately, due to COVID, they were not yet functioning at total capacity.

 Carl of Pontotoc